 Michele Goodwin is a Chancellor’s Professor at the University of California, Irvine with appointments at the School of Law; Program in Public Health; Department of Criminology, Law, & Society; Department of Gender and Sexuality Studies; and Center for Psychology and Law.
 She is the founder and director of the Center for Biotechnology and Global Health Policy at UC Irvine School of Law and its internationally acclaimed Reproductive Justice Initiative.

 Professor Goodwin is one of the world’s leading authorities on the regulation of medicine, science, and biotechnology.
-Her publications include five books and over 70 articles and book chapters on law’s regulation of the human body, including civil and criminal regulation of pregnancy and reproduction, reproductive technologies, human trafficking (for organs, sex, and marriage), and tissue and organ transplantation.
-Her recent works appear in or are forthcoming in the Harvard Law Review, California Law Review, Georgetown Law Review, Northwestern Law Review, and Texas Law Review, among others.
+Her publications include five books and over 80 articles, book chapters, and commentaries on law’s regulation of the human body, including civil and criminal regulation of pregnancy and reproduction, reproductive technologies, human trafficking (for organs, sex, and marriage), and tissue and organ transplantation.
+Her works appear in or are forthcoming in the Harvard Law Review, Yale Law Journal, N.Y.U.
+Law Review, Cornell Law Review, California Law Review, Georgetown Law Review, Northwestern Law Review, and Texas Law Review, among others.